 Like other undercover officers, Simon had a good phone and up-to-date gadgets, such as his Discman.
 He rapidly became the unofficial photographer for the group, though as was noted, he had many photos of other members, but they had few of him.
 He was generally reluctant to be photographed.

 Simon said he worked installing security systems, particularly turnstiles and swipe card set-ups.
 As a result he would be away on contracts for set amounts of time.

 'J' who also encountered Wellings at Globalise Resistance, met him a number of times recalled him as a chummy, friendly bloke who mainly came to meetings.
 He did not try to push the group into carrying out radical / illegal activities, but seemed to be mainly about intelligence gathering.
 However, he did feel at the time there was something out of place about him.
 There was a bit of a joke that he was a plant of some kind and a little suspicion, mainly based on both his background story and politics being vague, but there was no evidence to back it up.

 Simon is not known to have been in any relationships while undercover, though he was constantly bemoaning the fact that he could not get a girlfriend.
 He did on occasion mention previous relationships.

 He lived at various addresses in London, including Peckham and Colliers Wood.
 The place in Peckham was a room in a shared house.
-He appears in the Electoral Roll as Simon C. Wellings at Norfolk Road, Colliers Wood, SW19 2HE for the period 2003-2005.
-He lived in this flat by himself, but had hardly any stuff in it.
-In 2004 he invited activists back to his house after the march to Aldermaston (see below).
+Later, he appears in the Electoral Roll as Simon C. Wellings at Norfolk Road, Colliers Wood, SW19 2HE for the period 2003-2005. where he lived by himself.
+In 2004 he invited activists back to this flat after Aldermaston march (see below).
 It was recalled by Guy Taylor as being 'very sparse with activism related stuff everywhere, and nothing personal, such as photos; it looked like activism was the only thing in his life.'

 Target: Globalise Resistance